You will find several video conferencing tools available online. Some are tailored for professional use and some for daily casual conversations.

 Top Open Source Video Conferencing Solutions

-Most of the video conferencing solutions can be installed on your own servers if you are a small business or enterprise.
+Most of the video conferencing software can be installed on your own servers if you are a small business or enterprise.

 For normal, non-sysadmins, some of these solutions also provide ready-to-use, free, web-based video conferencing service.
 I’ll mention this information in the description of each item on the list.